xyzmaps/xyz-documentation/docs/cli/tutorials/group_by.md

     2,Waters,Blue,10
     2,Rivers,Green,30

-However, if we tried to upload this CSV using `-i precinct`, Data Hub would consider each new feature with that unique ID to be an update of the existing feature, which is not what we want.
+However, if we tried to upload this CSV using `-i precinct`, XYZ Maps would consider each new feature with that unique ID to be an update of the existing feature, which is not what we want.

 Using `group_by`, we can designate `precinct` as the feature ID, and select the values of `party` to be the nested object.
 This would generate geojson similar to this